 - Beat the butter and sugar together until very pale and fluffy.

 - Gradually add the eggs beating well after each addition.
-Add 1 tbsp of the flour with the last of the eggs.
+Add 1 tablespoon of the flour with the last of the eggs.

 - Sift in the remaining flour.
 Add the coconut and chopped pineapple.
 Carefully fold in.